Nikita1025/Nikita1025/README.md

 - :seedling: I am always improving my skills in this direction and expanding them with new technologies.

-- :zap: In my free time, I solve problems on Codewars and read tech articles.

 - :mailbox: My [portfolio](https://nikita1025.github.io/portfolio/)

 ---